 Best Time to Visit Granada

-The best time to visit Granada is during spring (April to June) and autumn (September to November).
-These seasons offer mild temperatures, perfect for exploring the Alhambra and the city’s narrow streets without the intense heat of summer.
+The best seasons to visit are spring (April to June) and autumn (September to November).
+These months bring pleasant temperatures, making it easy to explore the city without the extreme summer heat.

 Ultimate Granada 2-Day Itinerary